apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Cache Groups
 ------------
-':term:`Cache Group`\ s' are sets of cache servers, typically grouped by geographic proximity.
-This menu allows user to add or remove caches from :term:`Cache Group`\ s as well as creating, updating and deleting :term:`Cache Group`\ s themselves.
-Each entry in the table of :term:`Cache Group`\ s on this page has the following fields:
+This page is a table of :term:`Cache Group`\ s, each entry of which has the following fields:

 :Name:       The full name of this :term:`Cache Group`
 :Short Name: A shorter, more human-friendly name for this :term:`Cache Group`
-:Type:                  The Type of this Cache Group (see :ref:`tp-configure-types`)
+:Type:       The :term:`Type` of this :term:`Cache Group`
 :Latitude:   A geographic latitude assigned to this :term:`Cache Group`
 :Longitude:  A geographic longitude assigned to this :term:`Cache Group`
-:Failover Cache Groups: A list of :term:`Cache Group`\ s to fallback to in case of failure.
-Fallback to Geo Failover allows fallback geographically in case of failure.

 :term:`Cache Group` management includes the ability to (where applicable):